jonatasleon/jonatasleon.github.io/posts/a-better-way-to-manage-secrets-in-prefect-using-doppler.md

 In this post, we explored how to use Doppler to manage secrets in Prefect by centralizing secret management outside the orchestration layer.
 We used a single Prefect Secret block only to store Doppler configuration, while delegating all actual secret management to Doppler and exposing secrets to the application via environment variables.

 Although this approach does not completely eliminate the use of Prefect Secret blocks, it reduces them to a single, stable integration point.
 In return, Doppler provides significantly more flexibility, control, and scalability for managing secrets, especially as a project grows to medium or large size.

+The complete and runnable example of the code used in this post is available on Github: <https://github.com/jonatasleon/prefect-doppler-config>.

 I hope you found this post helpful.
 If you have any questions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jonatasleon/).